timmo001/system-bridge-website/src/pages/docs/running.md

 title: Running
 ---

-## Running

-1. To run the backend server use the desktop shortcut which will launch the application for you.
+To run the backend server use the desktop shortcut which will launch the application for you.
 If you are a linux user, you can also launch the app via the terminal:

 ```bash
 system-bridge backend